DerekRies/arkpy/docs/userguide.md

 ## Using Enums for Index-Based Values

 If you don't know the index for the value you wish to manipulate, then you can use the Enums provided by Arkpy.
-Let's go back to the stat point example and use an Enum instead.
+Let's go back to the stat point example and use the [**StatMap**](arkmodule.md#statmap-class) Enum instead.

 ```python